 Ask for Updates

-If you’ve had a previous meeting with this employee, ask them to give you an update on how they’ve done with the goals you came up with last time.
+If you’ve had a previous meeting with this employee, ask them to update you on how they’ve done with the goals you came up with last time.
 They should have some kind of feedback or metrics they can reference to let you know how your current plan is going.

 Check-In on a Personal Level

-Keep it professional, but ask how your employee is doing outside of work.
-When you ask them this kind of question, it shows your employees that you care about them as an individual.
+Keep it professional, but ask how your employee is doing outside work.
+When you ask them this kind of question, it shows your employees that you care about them as individuals.
 This can help you build trust.
-Not only that, but it can give you some insight into potential reasons for the struggles your employee may be facing.
+Not only that, but it can give you some insight into potential reasons for your employee’s struggles.

 Talk About Challenges

-Now’s the time to find out where your employee feels like they need some extra help or guidance.
+Now’s the time to find out where your employee needs extra help or guidance.
 They may have given you this information when you reached out before.
-If so, you can ask any clarifying questions you had about what they mentioned.
+If so, you can ask any clarifying questions you have about what they mentioned.

-When your employee tells you what they’re struggling with, don’t just give them a solution by telling them what to do.
-This can come across in a way that will make your employee shut down.
+When your employees tell you what they’re struggling with, don’t just give them a solution by telling them what to do.
+This can come across in a way that will shut your employee down.
 Instead, commit to coming up with a solution as a team by taking their opinions into consideration.

 Keep Them Accountable

-Once you’ve come up with some goals that your employee should have, it’s crucial to keep them accountable for the goals.
-Make sure you’re following up on a regular basis to see how things are going.
+Once you’ve identified goals that your employees should pursue, it’s crucial to hold them accountable for them.
+Follow up regularly to see how things are going.
 When you have feedback on an area, give it quickly.

 Talk About Morale

-Ask your employee to be honest about their morale at work.
-See how they feel about the overall work culture and ask them if they see areas where it can improve.
+Ask your employees to be honest about their morale at work.
+Find out how they feel about the overall work culture and ask them if they see areas for improvement.
 Having a healthy culture is key to high performance at work.

-You can’t truly know how morale is at work unless you’re asking about it and getting feedback.
-This feedback can give you a true look at potential gaps that are hurting the culture of your team.
+You can’t truly know how morale is at work unless you ask about it and get feedback.
+This feedback can give you a true look at potential gaps hurting your team’s culture.

 Celebrate Wins

 Don’t forget to talk about what’s been going well.
-Every employee is likely to have areas they need to improve, but they’ll have successes as well.
+Employees will likely have areas they need to improve, but they’ll also have successes.
 Make sure you’re looking back on recent successes your employee has had.
-Then, in the one on one conversation, mention them.
+Then, in the one-on-one conversation, mention them.

 When you celebrate wins, make sure you highlight the impact it’s made on the team as a whole.
 This will help your employees see how valuable they are to the team!